FloopyFlop/DroneAPI/DroneAPI.md

 - `linear` – straight-line position samples with constant-speed velocity targets.
 - `cubic` – clamped cubic splines (zero velocity at endpoints) for smooth arrivals.
 - `minimum_jerk` – quintic easing curve for gradual acceleration and deceleration.
-- `precision` – step toward the goal in a straight line, ignoring future waypoints.
-The drone keeps inching forward until it is within `precision_tolerance` meters of the target.
-Useful when you need accurate stops more than path smoothness.
+- `precision` – repeatedly reissues a position hold on the current goal, waiting until the drone is both within `precision_tolerance` and almost stationary before releasing the next waypoint.
+Ideal when you need simple, stop-on-target behavior.

 Change the default with `default_interpolation` in the constructor or per-call via the `interpolation` argument.